Art collected by Jewish lawyer before WWII goes to auction

-DALLAS — About 200 works of art going up for auction were among those spirited away to the U.S. while 6,000-piece collection amassed by a Jewish attorney in Germany was decimated.
+DALLAS — About 200 works of art from a Jewish lawyer’s collection that were spirited out of Nazi Germany to the U.S. are going up for auction.

-The works collected by Ismar Littmann being offered Tuesday at Swann Auction Galleries In New York are mostly drawings, etchings and lithographs.
-They were among pieces brought out of Germany before World War II by Littmann’s son, who eventually settled in Texas.
+The works collected by Ismar Littmann being offered Tuesday at Swann Auction Galleries in New York are mostly drawings, etchings and lithographs.
+They were once part of a collection of about 6,000 pieces he amassed.
+The works being auctioned are pieces brought out of Germany before World War II by Littmann’s son, who eventually settled in Texas.

 Todd Weyman, auction house vice president, said the collection is notable for its singular focus on German works.